KmlPro/IncidentManagmentSystem-Convey-Solution-Test/README.md

 # Documentation

-##How to start ?
+## How to run this solution ?

-At first, run infrastructure.yaml from compose folder, for run MongoDb and RabbitMq Docker images.
+1) Execute script <b> docker-compose -f infrastructure.yml up -d </b> from compose folder, for run MongoDb and RabbitMq Docker images.
+2) Run 2 *.API project from Visual Studio or Raider IDE.